cmpattanayak/Hangfire/README.md

 It is backed by persistent storage.
 Background jobs are created in a persistent storage – SQL Server, Redis, PostgreSQL, MongoDB etc.
 You can safely restart your application and use Hangfire with ASP.NET without worrying about application pool recycles.
 Hangfire is open and free for commercial use.
+## Job Types
+  - Fire and forget job (are executed only once and almost immediately after creation, can be triggered on certain events)
+  - Delayed jobs (are executed only once too, but not immediately, after a certain time interval)
+  - Recurring jobs (recurring jobs fire many times on the specified CRON schedule)
+  - Continuations (are executed when its parent job has been finished)
 ## What I have used in this project
 1. Asp.Net Core 3.1
 2. Hangfire 1.7.x (Following Nuget Packages)